metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

 - `optional` (Boolean) Specify whether the Secret or it's keys must be defined
-- `secret_name` (String) Name of the secret in the pod's namespace to use.
-More info: https://kubernetes.io/docs/concepts/storage/volumes#secret
+- `secret_name` (String) Name of the secret in the pod's namespace to use.More info: https://kubernetes.io/docs/concepts/storage/volumes#secret
-- `volume_label` (String) The volume label of the resulting disk inside the VMI.
-Different bootstrapping mechanisms require different values.
-Typical values are 'cidata' (cloud-init), 'config-2' (cloud-init) or 'OEMDRV' (kickstart).
+- `volume_label` (String) The volume label of the resulting disk inside the VMI.Different bootstrapping mechanisms require different values.Typical values are 'cidata' (cloud-init), 'config-2' (cloud-init) or 'OEMDRV' (kickstart).

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--volumes--service_account"></a>